hacstac/Notes/_posts/2020-09-15-MicroK8s-Installation-Guide.md

 ---
 toc: true
 layout: post
-description: Developing and deploying Kubernetes applications on a Raspberry Pi cluster
+description: Developing and Deploying Kubernetes Applications with MicroK8s on a Raspberry Pi Cluster
 categories: [Kubernetes]
-title: Step By Step Process To Deploy Your Own Kubernetes Cluster
+title: Step-By-Step Process To Deploy Kubernetes On Your Raspberry PIs
 ---

 ---

 ## Overview

-Kubernetes is one of orchestration system which are getting popular for last five years.
-It’s originally made by Google but now it’s maintained by it’s huge community from all over the world.
-That’s why it might be become a new standard for container orchestration.

-But having Kubernetes cluster might be a bit expensive.
-You have to run at least two or 3 nodes to run the cluster and try several demo projects on that cluster.
+Kubernetes is one of orchestration system which is getting popular for the last five years.
+Google initially makes it, but now it’s maintained by its vast community worldwide.
+That’s why it might become a new standard for container orchestration.
+But having a Kubernetes cluster might be a bit expensive.
+You have to run at least two or three nodes to run the cluster and try several demo projects on that cluster.
 That could be overkill for someone.
 But how if we have a Kubernetes that might run in our local computer?
-That should be an interesting thing.
+That should be an exciting thing.

 ### Hardware Need ( Must Have )

-- Raspberry PI (3/4 2GB RAM): Minimum 2 ( 1 Master, 1 Worker )
+- Raspberry PI (3/4 Min 2GB RAM): Minimum 2 Nodes ( 1 Master Node, 1 Worker Node )
-- Power Cable ( 15W Typc-C for Rasp4 or Your can use POE Hat )
+- Power Supply Unit ( 15W Type-C for Rasp4 or You can use POE Hat )
-- Ethernet Cable ( Minimum 5e/6 ( Rasp support upto 1Gbps ))
+- Ethernet Cable ( Minimum CAT 5e/6 ( Rasp supports up to 1Gbps ))
-- Micro SD Card ( Min 8 GB, Recommanded 32 GB )
+- Micro SD Card ( Min 8 GB, Recommended 32 GB )
 - Good Case With FAN ( Saves your rasp from dirt and excessive heat )

 ### Software Requirement